lfrincond/seismic_imaging_course/README.md

 <img src="./img/1_imag.png" style="zoom:20%;" />

-# Seismic Imagning 24 Edition
+# Seismic Imaging 24 Edition
 Course materials for the Seismic Imaging course (2024 Edition) taught by Professor Nicola Bienati at the University of Pisa.

 [MSc. course In Exploration and Applied Geophysics](https://www.dst.unipi.it/home-wgf.html)